cryostatio/cryostat-legacy/README.md

 The token is never stored in any form, only kept in-memory long enough to process the external token validation.

+The auth manager can be configured by environment variable.
+See the `RUN` section for more detail.
+If the environment variable is not set, or is set to an invalid value, then container-jfr will attempt to automatically select an appropriate auth manager based on the detected deployment platform.

 If the detected deployment platform is OpenShift then the selected auth manager will pass through the user's provided token to the OpenShift API for validation on each request, rejecting the request if the validation fails.

-If no appropriate auth manager can be automatically determined then the fallback is the NoopAuthManager, which does no external validation calls and simply accepts any provided token.
+If no appropriate auth manager is configured or can be automatically determined then the fallback is the NoopAuthManager, which does no external validation calls and simply accepts any provided token.